duufi/Simple-McDonald-Kreitman-Test-/README.md

-This repository provides scripts that allows users to perform McDonald-Kreitman test calculations on SNP dataset.
+This repository provides scripts that allow users to perform McDonald-Kreitman test calculations on SNP dataset.

 mk_test_master contains an algorithm for calculating rates of adaptation (alpha) for all alleles present in a population (or alleles present in input dataset)